Paul Bryan (politician): Political career

-After the war he worked in Sowerby Bridge where he started to take an interest in politics.
+Following the war he worked in Sowerby Bridge where he started to take an interest in politics.
 He contested Sowerby in 1949, 1950 and 1951.

 In 1955 he became Member of Parliament for Howden in the East Riding of Yorkshire, and later for Boothferry from 1983 until he retired in 1987.
 In 1956, Edward Heath, then Chief Whip, invited him to become a whip.
 He was vice-chairman of the Conservative Party 1961–65, a whip 1956 and 1958–61, and Minister for Employment from 1970 to 1972.
 Bryan was one of the first Tory MPs after the Labour victories of 1974 to suggest openly that it was time for Edward Heath to resign.
 In the leadership contest of 1975, he served on William Whitelaw's campaign committee.
 He was captain of the Parliamentary Golf Society and vice-chairman of the Conservative backbench 1922 Committee from 1977 to 1987.

 Through his wartime friend Denis Forman he became involved in Granada Television where Sidney Bernstein invited him to join the board.
 He assembled the consortium which gained the licence for Piccadilly Radio in Manchester.
 He was chairman of Croydon Cable Television from 1985.

 Having been brought up in The Far East he took a great interest in Japan and China.
 He was chairman of the All-Party Hong Kong Parliamentary Group from 1974 to 1987.
 He made many friends among political leaders and businessmen both in the colony and in mainland China.
 He took Chris Patten on his first visit to Hong Kong and later took great interest in the negotiations for the transfer of the colony to China.
 He took a practical approach to the negotiations.
 He had immense sympathy for the people of Hong Kong but believed that a handover to China was unavoidable; at the same time, he remained optimistic about the prospects for the colony under Chinese rule.